FionaMacNeill/researchportfolio/content/post/2023/11/Overdue reflections/index.md

 ---
-title: "Overdue reflections: playing games and taking walks "
+title: "Overdue reflections: playing games and taking walks"
 subtitle: "Pausing to reflect on things I have done recently..."
 summary: "Using the five whys to think about recent experiments in design and curation"
 authors: []
 tags:
 - "ltux"